wagenadl/notedeln/docs/source/userguide.rst

 --------------------

 You don’t have to!
-NotedELN automatically saves your work every 10 seconds (if you have made any changes) and when you navigate to a different entry (ditto).
-If you have configured version control (see below), your changes are automatically committed and pushed to the server every 5 minutes and when you close the notebook.
+NotedELN automatically saves your work every 10 seconds and when you navigate to a different entry (if you have made any changes).
+If you have configured `version control <vc>`, your changes are automatically committed and pushed to the server every 5 minutes and when you close the notebook.

 Editing old entries
 -------------------

 Cannot be done, by design.
 Just as you cannot change the outcome of yesterday's experiments, yesterday's notes are fixed.

 However, you can use the |note| icon ([F6]) to add so-called “late notes” to a previous entry.
 Late notes are automatically set in a distinct color and decorated with a date stamp.
 They may be manipulated just like text annotations on a graphics canvas.

 To indicate that an entry cannot be edited, NotedELN switches to “browse” mode, indicated by the |browse| icon being automatically selected.

 .. |browse| image:: browse.png
               :height: 3ex